 RCS adoption by other tech giants

 RCS has been adopted by several tech giants, including Google and Samsung.
-Google has integrated RCS into its Android operating system, making it a default messaging option.
-This means that Android users can enjoy the benefits of RCS without having to download a separate app.
+Google has integrated RCS API into its Android operating system, making it a default messaging option.
+This means that Android users can enjoy the benefits of rich text messaging service without having to download a separate app.
 Samsung, on the other hand, opted to use a third-party application to facilitate its RCS messaging services.

 Other tech companies such as Microsoft, Facebook, and Apple have also expressed interest in RCS and are working on integrating it into their messaging platforms.
 This is a testament to the growing popularity of RCS and its potential to revolutionize the way we communicate.